-- A non-trivial software system contains at least one bug - A reliable software system contains no known bugs
+A bug-free software system is a trivial software system A reliable software system contains no known bugs

-■ Therefore, any non-trivial reliable software system contains at least one bug that you don't know about
+- A bug-free software system is a trivial software system - A reliable software system contains no known bugs - Therefore, any non-trivial reliable software system contains at least one bug that you don't know about

-- A non-trivial software system contains at least one bug - A reliable software system contains no known bugs

-- Therefore, any non-trivial reliable software system contains at least one bug that you don't know about - I assert that Linux-kernel RCU is both non-trivial and reliable, thus contains at least one bug that I don't (yet) know about
+- A bug-free software system is a trivial software system - A reliable software system contains no known bugs - Therefore, any non-trivial reliable software system contains at least one bug that you don't know about - I assert that Linux-kernel RCU is both non-trivial and reliable, thus containing at least one bug that I don't (yet) know about

-- A non-trivial software system contains at least one bug - A reliable software system contains no known bugs

-- Therefore, any non-trivial reliable software system contains at least one bug that you don't know about - I assert that Linux-kernel RCU is both non-trivial and reliable, thus contains at least one bug that I don't (yet) know about - -But how many bugs?
-Analyze from a software-engineering viewpoint...
+- A bug-free software system is a trivial software system. - A reliable software system contains no known bugs - Therefore, any non-trivial reliable software system contains at least one bug that you don't know about - I assert that Linux-kernel RCU is both non-trivial and reliable, thus containing at least one bug that I don't (yet) know about - But how many bugs?

+-Analyze from a software-engineering viewpoint...